apache/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

   * Note that if the message is pending for a consumer on the target mirror, the ack will not succeed and the message might be delivered by both brokers.
 * Queue and address creation.
 * Queue and address deletion.

+By default every operation is sent asynchronously without blocking any clients.
+However if you set sync="true" on the mirror configuration, the clients will always wait a mirror on every blocking operation.

 ### Mirror configuration